 - As a note of caution, initially you might notice some mild side effects that can develop as your gut environment changes, yeast dies off and your body releases stored toxins.
 This can include mild headaches, fatigue and flu-like symptoms, which should diminish within a couple weeks.

 - Step 1: Brush and vacuum carpets or any area where you think bugs, insects or fleas could be lurking.
-This will aggravate them and get them to move, which allows DE to work better.
-(11)
+This will improve the efficacy of diatomaceous earth for flea and other pest problems, because it aggravates them and gets them to move, which allows DE to work better.

 - Step 3: Let the powder sit for about four to 12 hours before vacuuming.
 It’s recommended that you repeat this process once a week for a total of three to four weeks.